robbie-cahill/tunnelmole-client/README.md

 #### Windows
 We recommend installing with NPM on Windows as it sets up `.cmd` files that will allow you to run `tmole` from any folder on the command line or Powershell.

-Download the `exe` file for Windows [here](https://tunnelmole.com/downloads/tmole.exe) and put it somewhere in your PATH.
+Alternatively, download the `exe` file for Windows [here](https://tunnelmole.com/downloads/tmole.exe) and put it somewhere in your PATH.

 #### Install with NPM
-To install Tunnelmole with NPM run
+To install Tunnelmole with NPM you need to have NodeJS installed.
+If not, get it from (https://nodejs.org/).

 `npm install -g tunnelmole`

 If you're good with Powershell, feel free to come up with an easier copy/paste install method and send in a PR!.